OCA/manufacture/mrp_sale_info/README.rst

 This module extends the functionality of sale_mrp and adds related fields to Manufacturing Orders and Work Orders:

     * Sale order
+    * Sale line
     * Customer
     * Commitment Date

+Also add in search view "Group by" to Manufacturing Orders and Work Orders:

+	* Customer
+	* Sale order

 Usage
 =====